 We've created a downloadable flash tool for Windows and Mac to make flashing very easy.
 Follow these steps to flash the latest firmware and software to your device:

-- Download and install the CH340 device driver for your operating system.
-This allows your computer to communicate with the NodeMCU module via a USB connection.
+- Download and install the device driver for your operating system and Konnected hardware version.
+This allows your computer to communicate with the device via a USB connection.

-- Download the two konnected .bin files from the latest Konnected GitHub release.
-Or, if you are flashing a beta or pre-release firmware, navigate to the desired branch on the Konnected GitHub project and look for the .bin files in the firmware directory.
+- Download the firmware .bin file and filesystem .img file from the latest Konnected GitHub release.
+Or, if you are flashing a beta or pre-release firmware, navigate to the desired branch on the Konnected GitHub project and look for the .bin and .img files in the firmware directory.

 - Disconnect the power first, then remove the NodeMCU WiFi module from the wiring base.
 Plug the WiFi module to your computer using a data quality micro-USB cable.